 Yolo Habitat Conservation Plan/Natural Community Conservation Plan

-The Yolo Habitat Conservancy hired Consero Solutions in 2012 to improve financial management and complete the Yolo Habitat Conservation Plan and Natural Community Conservation Plan (Yolo HCP/NCCP).
-Consero Solutions helped secure $4 million in state and federal planning grants between 2012 and 2017 and led the Conservancy’s efforts to release drafts of the HCP/NCCP in 2013, 2015, and 2017.
-The Conservancy completed the HCP/NCCP and received permits under the state and federal Endangered Species Acts in 2018.
-The final permits will result in a new program in Yolo County that streamlines permitting under the state and federal Endangered Species Acts for all four cities and the County, as well as permanently protects 32,000 acres of habitat for 12 endangered or threatened species.
+The Yolo Habitat Conservancy hired Consero Solutions in 2012 to complete the Yolo Habitat Conservation Plan and Natural Community Conservation Plan (Yolo HCP/NCCP).
+Consero Solutions helped secure $10 million in state and federal grants between 2012 and 2019 and led the Conservancy’s efforts to complete the plan in 2018.
+The final plan and associated Endangered Species Act permits will result in a new program in Yolo County that streamlines permitting of infrastructure and other development for all four cities and the County, as well as permanently protects 32,000 acres of habitat for 12 endangered or threatened species.
 The HCP/NCCP received the 2020 Award of Merit for Innovation in Green Community Planning by the American Planning Association California Chapter, as well as the Sacramento Valley APA Section Award of Excellence in the same category.

 Yolo County Water Resources Association Proposition 1 Storm Water Planning Grant